detailnet/denner-portal-api-spec/postman/README.md

 #### Import environments

-- Go to the environments manager window.
+- Go to the environment's manager window.
   - Move the mouse pointer over the eye dropdown menu (top bar).
   - Click on "Manage environments"
 - Click on "Import" button, choose all files in the project environments directory (all at once).

-> There is no direct possibility to import from an URL, but you can use your OS as wrapper.
+> There is no direct possibility to import from a URL, but you can use your OS as wrapper.
-> To do so enter an URL instead of a file in the file selection window (e.g. https://raw.githubusercontent.com/detailnet/denner-portal-api-spec/master/postman/environments/denner-api_web01.json).
+> To do so enter a URL instead of a file in the file selection window (e.g. https://raw.githubusercontent.com/detailnet/denner-portal-api-spec/master/postman/environments/denner-api_web01.json).

 #### Setup global variables

 We use global variables to store data that is your own, and must not be shared with others.

-Currently we support following global variables:
+Currently, we support following global variables:

 - `denner_advertising_app_id`
 - `denner_advertising_app_key`